Monday, March 9, 2015

 Summary:

-Meadow’s two major surgeries, three MRIs, a SPEC Scan, an Angiogram, and many ohewees.
+A man having grandma seizures in the Denver airport on our flight home.
+Meadow's two major surgeries, three MRIs, a SPEC Scan, an Angiogram, and many ohewees.

-Meadow is on her way to healing from her surgeries, her hair is beginning to back, and she is full of energy, playful, and a happy little girl.
+Meadow is on her way to healing from her surgeries, her hair is beginning to grow back, and she is full of energy, playful, and a happy little girl.